Julie Tolentino

-Julie Tolentino is a visual and performance artist, dancer, and choreographer.
+Julie Tolentino is a visual artist and performance installation maker.
 Her work is influenced by an array of visual, archival, and movement strategies.

 Life

 Tolentino was born in San Francisco to a Filipino/Salvadoran family.
 She began formal dance training in ballet, modern, jazz and Contemporary dance, as well as Afro-Haitian and Flamenco.
-In 1980s, Tolentino moved to New York where she lived for twenty-five years, she then moved to the Mohave Desert and created an off-grid house/studio.
+In 1980s, Tolentino moved to New York where she lived for over twenty-five years.
+She/They moved to the Mohave Desert and created an off-grid house/studio.